Debugging and Profiling#

 }

-Note: GPU printing is slow and serializes tile block execution.
-Use only for debugging small grids and remove before production.
+GPU printing is slow and serializes tile block execution — use it only for small-grid debugging and remove before production.

 cuda_tile_assert!(tile[0] > 0.0, "Value must be positive");

-Transfer results to the CPU to inspect them after kernel execution:
+Read back to the host to inspect results after kernel execution:

 let (z, _x) = my_kernel(z, x).sync_on(&stream)?;